CyberCasquatch/cybercasquatch.github.io/_posts/Projects/2026-06-29-decapping-a-tamagotchi-die-extraction.md

 ---

-## Step 3 — Imaging the die, and where I hit the wall
+## Step 3 — Imaging the die, and another wall

-This is the part I am currently unable to get past.
+This is the part I am currently unable to get past, besides scuffing my dies.

 I got the epoxy off.
 I exposed the die.
 On the practice chips and on the Tamagotchi, the chemistry worked — there was bare silicon sitting there to look at.
-The decap was a success.
+The decap was a partial success.

-The microscope was the failure.
+The microscope I bought was another failure.

 What I have right now simply doesn't resolve enough detail.
 You can *see* the die — the rough floor plan, the large structures, the general layout of regions on the silicon.
-What you can't do at this magnification is read anything meaningful: no tracing of individual gates, no following the metal layers, nothing close to the resolution you'd need to actually reconstruct logic or pull a ROM optically.
-To do that properly you're into high-magnification optical work or, realistically, a scanning electron microscope — and an SEM is lab-level access I don't have on the bench.
+What you can't do at this magnification is read anything meaningful: no tracing of individual gates, no following the metal layers, nothing close to the resolution you'd need to reconstruct logic or pull a ROM optically.
+To do that properly you're into high-magnification optical work or a scanning electron microscope.

 ![Photo of Tamagotchi](/assets/images/Tamagotchi/DiesUnderScope/Tama1.jpg)